formschema/native/README.md

 ### methods
 - `input(name)`
-Get a form input reference
+Get a form input reference.

 - `form()`
-Get the form reference
+Get the form reference.

 - `checkValidity()`
 Checks whether the form has any constraints and whether it satisfies them.
 If the form fails its constraints, the browser fires a cancelable `invalid` event at the element, and then returns false.